godwinjs/IOTAI/README.md

 Wi-Fi, Zigbee, Z-Wave, Bluetooth, etc.

-## 2. Choose a Smart Home Platform
+## 2. Choosing a Smart Home Platform
 Select a platform that supports IoT devices and can integrate with AI technologies:

 - Google Home